drstearns/tutorials/src/deploy2do/index.md

 cat ~/.ssh/id_rsa.pub
 ```

 Copy the contents of that file to your clipboard and paste it into the large box labeled "SSH key content."
-If you're on a Mac, you can do copy it to the clipboard from the terminal using this command
+If you're on a Mac, you can copy it to the clipboard from the terminal using this command

 ```bash
 # MacOS only